zmkfirmware/zmk/docs/docs/features/soft-off.md

 :::

+Causing a device to enter the soft-off state is done by:

+- Triggering a hardware-defined dedicated GPIO pin, if one exists;
+- Triggering the [Soft Off Behavior](../behaviors/soft-off.md) from the keymap.

-Once powered off, the keyboard will only wake up when:
+Once in the soft-off state, the device will only wake up when:

-- You press the same button/sequence that you pressed to power off the keyboard, or
+- A hardware-defined dedicated GPIO pin is triggered, if one exists;
-- You press a reset button found on the keyboard.
+- A reset button found on the device is pressed.

 ## Config